krahets/hello-algo/en/docs/chapter_greedy/greedy_algorithm.md

 1. **Can guarantee finding the optimal solution**: In this situation, greedy algorithms are often the best choice, because they tend to be more efficient than backtracking and dynamic programming.
 2. **Can find an approximate optimal solution**: Greedy algorithms are also applicable in this situation.
 For many complex problems, finding the global optimal solution is very difficult, and being able to find a suboptimal solution with high efficiency is also very good.

-## Characteristics of greedy algorithms
+## Characteristics of Greedy Algorithms

 So the question arises: what kind of problems are suitable for solving with greedy algorithms?
 Or in other words, under what conditions can greedy algorithms guarantee finding the optimal solution?